 Get to know what the country has to offer with these three nature-filled destinations:

 - Ein Gedi Nature Reserve and National Park

 While you are visiting the Dead Sea, visit the Ein Gedi Nature Reverse and National Park on the east side of the Judean Desert.
 Ein Gedi takes up 3,500 acres of land that is home to a variety of plants from warm climate regions like the tropics, deserts, and steppes.
 During spring and fall, it is an excellent time for bird watchers to visit because of the migration influx of 200 additional species.
 You can look for short term rentals in Israel if you plan to spend more than a day to watch the birds.
-Bnbkosher.com has an extensive list with Tel Aviv rentals and Jerusalem rentals, other favorite cities you may opt to stay in before the migration.
+The website www.koshack.com has an extensive list with Jerusalem vacation rentals and other favorite cities you may opt to stay in before the migration.